CristianoPizzamiglio/mnist3d/README.md

 ### Curation Rationale

-The MNIST3D dataset serves as an accessible entry point for those interested in applying machine learning models for 3D point cloud classification while spending minimal efforts on preprocessing and formatting.
+The MNIST3D dataset serves as an accessible entry point for those interested in applying machine learning models to 3D point cloud classification tasks while spending minimal efforts on preprocessing and formatting.

 ### Methods